alextang809/RhyCare/README.md

 ### Motivation

-There are some people who cares about changes of their body height and weight over time.
-Instead of taking notes on paper or downloading some complex applications, it is good to have a pure platform to achieve this simple function.
+There are some people who care about changes of their body height and weight over time.
+Instead of taking notes on paper or downloading some complex apps, it is good to have a pure platform to achieve this simple function.

 <br/>